SCCapstone/beacon-of-hope/README.md

 # BEACON of Hope 🌟

 A context-aware meal recommendation system designed to help users make informed and healthy decisions about their meals, with a special focus on individuals with diabetes and those of African-American descent.
-The system provides personalized meal plans by analyzing user preferences, dietary restrictions, and health goals through the use of ontologies.
+The system provides personalized meal plans by analyzing user preferences, dietary restrictions, and health goals through the use of ontologies with a database.

 ## 🎯 Key Features